AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 How to install:

 Chrome:
-To install, simply download the latest release, unzip the file and then in your web browser import it by selecting the unzipped folder.
+To install, simply download the latest release, unzip the file and then in chrome://extensions enable programmer mode, click import uncompressed extension and then select the unzipped folder.

 Firefox:
 To install, simply download the latest release, unzip the file.
 Go to about:debugging in the address bar, then click on "this firefox".
 After that click on "load temporary extension" then choose any file inside the unzipped folder.